jakehamilton/littlethings/packages/coder/README.md

 // Create a new instance of Coder. const coder = new Coder();

-// Write a line of code
+// Write a line of code.
 coder.line(`console.log("first line of code");`);

-// Write an empty line
+// Write an empty line.
 coder.line();

-// Open a block (takes some text and appends " {") coder.openBlock("const hello = (name) =>");
+// Open a block (takes some text and appends " {"). coder.openBlock("const hello = (name) =>");

-// Write some more text
+// Write some more text.
 coder.line("console.log(`Hello, ${name}`);");

-// Close the block (*optionally* takes some text and prepends "}") coder.closeBlock(";");
+// Close the block (*optionally* takes some text and prepends "}"). coder.closeBlock(";");

 // Then take the code from the `coder.code` property